tonyfu97/VisualAlgo/docs/pages/feature-extraction.md

 ### Filters

-In the `VisualAlgo::FeatureExtraction` namespace, a suite of filter classes are provided for image processing tasks:
+In the `VisualAlgo::FeatureExtraction` namespace, a set of filter classes are provided for image processing tasks:

 - `Filter`: A base class with a pure virtual `apply` method for applying the filter to an image.